shaiss/agapi/RUN_TESTS.md

 ### Connection Issues

-If API tests are failing with "ECONNREFUSED" errors:
+If API tests are failing with "ECONNREFUSED" errors despite the dynamic port detection:

 1. Verify the server is running with `npm run dev`
 2. Check which port the server is using in the logs (look for `serving on port X`)
-3. All test files have been updated to use port 80 in the Replit environment
-4. If issues persist in Replit, API connection issues are expected; focus on structure tests
+3. The tests automatically try connecting to ports 80, 5000, and 5001
+4. If the server is running on a different port, you can modify the BASE_URLS array in auth-helper.test.cjs
+5. Port detection logs are output during test execution to help diagnose connection issues
+6. If all ports fail, the tests will still run but will report connection errors

 ### Authentication Issues